vysker/cardboardcritic/README.md

 * **Crawler** - Finds article links for a specific outlet
 * **Scraper** - Extracts raw reviews from article links for a specific outlet
 * **Feed** - Orchestrates the review discovery process by:
   * iterating crawlers to ask for article links;
   * filtering out links that have already been crawled;
   * calling the appropriate scrapers
   * storing the resulting reviews

 ## Hosting

-* Host a machine with docker & docker-compose installed
+* Host a machine with these packages installed: `git, docker, docker-compose, nginx`
 * Run the following steps from that machine
 * Git clone this repository
 * Authenticate with the github package registry (ghcr.io), see [guide](